surajkareppagol/surajkareppagol/README.md

 # 👋 Hello

-Hello everyone, i am **Suraj Kareppagol** an this is my github profile.
+Hello everyone, i am **Suraj Kareppagol** and this is my github profile.

 I am currently studying in my 4th year of B.E (Computer Science and Engineering) and building computer programmes.